 UC - (ELC) Eligibility in Local Context

-If your school participates in the ELC program — which most California high schools do — we will identify the top 9 percent of students on the basis of GPA in UC-approved coursework completed in the 10th and 11th grades.
-To be considered for ELC, you must have a minimum GPA of 3.0 and complete the following "a-g" courses prior to your senior year:
+The UC Eligibility in the Local Context (ELC) program recognizes student's individual accomplishments in light of the opportunities offered at their particular high school.
+If they rank in the top 9 percent of students in our high school class — students can qualify for admission to UC.
+The UC will identify the top 9 percent of students based on GPA in UC-approved coursework completed in the 10th and 11th grades.
+To be considered for ELC, students must have a minimum GPA of 3.0 and complete the following "a-g" courses prior to their senior year:

 For more detailed information click on the ELC program go to the UC's ELC Program websiteOPHS Counselor's Notes on the ELC Program: